Gluten Free Yeast Rolls

 This post may contain affiliate links.
 See my disclosure policy.

-I’ve made some gluten free, keto rolls before and you all loved them, but I’ve been wanting to make one with yeast for a while now.
-There’s just something about that classic bread flavor and smell that you can’t fake.
-The tricky part is doing it without using sugar or milk to feed the yeast, and without gluten-based flours to give it structure.
+I’ve made keto dinner rolls before and you all loved them, but I wanted to make a version with real yeast.
+There’s something about that classic bread flavor and aroma that you just can’t replicate with baking powder alone.
+The challenge was doing it without sugar to feed the yeast and without gluten-based flours for structure.

-I finally cracked the code last year when I released my Thanksgiving for One video on YouTube but that version only made two rolls.
-Ever since, so many of you have been asking for a full batch recipe, and I finally delivered.
-(My husband is gluten free too, so trust me, these rolls are now on repeat in our house.)
+I cracked this last year when I released my Thanksgiving for One video on YouTube, but that version only made two rolls.
+So many of you asked for a full batch recipe, and I finally delivered.
+My husband is gluten free too, so these are now on heavy rotation in our house.

 Gluten-free Yeast Rolls Ingredients